ethanabrooks/dissertation/conclusion.typ

 fine-tuning or in-context learning will be necessary to adapt fundamental skills acquired from offline data to specific embodiments and settings.
 Unlike language models, which acquire credit-assignment strategies whole-cloth from their source data, robots will need to adapt these strategies and learn new ones.
-This will require a framework like RL, capable of evaluating and improving credit assignment. #cite(<andrychowicz2020learning>, form: "prose") offer a compelling early approach to this problem.
+Some framework like RL, capable of evaluating and improving credit assignment, will be necessary. #cite(<andrychowicz2020learning>, form: "prose") offer a compelling early approach to this problem.

 === Credit assignment is necessary for expertise Advances in the technologies that power LLMs have been rapid and difficult to predict.
-However, a general trend is to improve the ability of models to imitate their sources, not their ability to outperform them by any significant margin.
+However, a general trend is that they improve the ability of models to imitate their sources, not their ability to outperform them by any significant margin.
 As a rule, LLMs do not outperform top experts in any field.
 This stands in stark contrast to agents trained using reinforcement learning which, to date, stand at or near the top of their class in several domains including Go #cite(<silver2016mastering>), Starcraft #cite(<vinyals2019grandmaster>), and DoTA #cite(<berner2019dota>).

 Many areas of expertise entail reasoning or decision-making over multiple steps.